NBISweden/workshop-python/ht19/project.md

 <p data-mark="Goal"><b>Goal</b>: In this assignment, you have access
 to the human reference genome (chromosome 7) as well as the full genome annotation.
-In addition, you have genome sequence data (chromosome 7) from five individuals from a family at risk of carrying mutations related to the disease.</p>
+In addition, you have genome sequence data of chromosome 7 from five individuals from a family at risk of carrying mutations related to the disease.</p>

 <p> Your task is to write a Python program that will extract the correct transcript from the CFTR gene, translate the gene sequence to its corresponding amino-acid sequence and based on the reference amino-acid sequence determine whether any of the five given individuals is affected.</p>

+<p> Download the lecture slides from <a href="https://nbisweden.github.io/workshop-python/ht19/404.md">here</a>.</p>

 </blockquote>

 # Download the appropriate files {#download-files}

-The main task is divided in several steps.
+The main task is divided into several steps.
 The first step is to download the reference sequence file and the appropriate reference annotation file from the Ensembl database:

 Human reference DNA for chromosome 7 (`fasta` format):